In collaboration with the

 - The remaining eight events test individual knowledge of the Roman Catholic doctrine, English, Literature, Science, Mathematics, Current Events, Social Studies, and Fine Arts (Art and Music).

-- Study Guides (practice tests and guidance) are available for purchase separately, also in October.
+- Study Guides (practice tests and guidance) are available for purchase separately, in October.

 - Awards are given for individual and team performance, and the winning school team from each geographic arch/diocese, and winners of individual subject tests competes in a National championship which is held shortly after the main competition.